CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 ## Diffs
 `git diff` shows you the diff between anything that can be mentioned (files, commitish)
 ```
-git diff -> show the change between the current working tree, and the last
+git diff -> show the change between the current working tree, and the last commit
 ```

+## When to reset/revert that is the qu

 # Appendix